domm/CtrlO-Crypt-XkcdPassword/README.md

-algorithm suggested in [https://xkcd.com/936/](https://xkcd.com/936/): It selects 4 words from a curated list of words and combines them into a hopefully easy to remember password (actually a passphrase, but we're all trying to getting things done, so who cares..).
+algorithm suggested in [https://xkcd.com/936/](https://xkcd.com/936/): It selects 4 words from a curated list of words and combines them into a hopefully easy to remember password (actually a passphrase, but we're all trying to get things done, so who cares..).

 See [this
 explaination](https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength)